RebornBeat/CIBOS-Complete-Isolation-Based-Operating-System/README.md

 CIBOS eliminates these fundamental problems by implementing complete component isolation where each system service operates as an independent process with its own memory space, resource allocation, and security boundary enforced by CIBIOS firmware-level isolation mechanisms.
 Device drivers run in isolated containers that cannot access system memory or interfere with other drivers.
 File systems operate as isolated services that applications access through secure communication channels.
 Network stacks run in isolation that prevents network-based attacks from affecting other system components.

-The microkernel provides mathematical guarantees about isolation effectiveness through CIBIOS firmware-enforced boundaries that cannot be bypassed through software vulnerabilities or sophisticated attacks.
+The microkernel provides guarantees about isolation effectiveness through CIBIOS firmware-enforced boundaries that cannot be bypassed through software vulnerabilities or sophisticated attacks.
 Unlike software-only isolation that can be compromised, CIBIOS firmware-enforced isolation creates boundaries that remain effective even when individual components are compromised or when hardware includes surveillance capabilities.

 ---